 The Las Vegas Jail may put an inmate in protective custody if his/her safety is threatened.
-Transsexuals and homosexuals are often placed in protective custody since they are frequently harassed.
+Transsexuals/transgenders and homosexuals are often placed in protective custody since they are frequently harassed.

 The Clark County Detention Center is legally obligated to meet a person in custody’s “necessary” medical and prescription drug needs.
 There are also special medical wards for ill inmates.